Zatch Bell!: Manga

 Written and illustrated by Makoto Raiku, Zatch Bell! was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday magazine from January 10, 2001, to December 26, 2007.
-The manga ran for a total of 323 chapters, collected in thirty-three tankōbon volumes, between May 18, 2001, and June 18, 2008.
+The manga ran for a total of 323 chapters, collected in thirty-three tankōbon volumes, released from May 18, 2001, and June 18, 2008.

 The series was licensed for the English-language release by Viz Media, which also provided the alternate title.
 The first two volumes of the series were released on August 2, 2005.
 Viz Media discontinued the series after twenty-five volumes, with the last released on June 9, 2009.
 The manga was also published in English by Chuang Yi in Singapore.

 In March 2011, Raiku released a one-shot chapter of Zatch Bell! to promote the repackaging of the manga in a new bunkoban format under Kodansha.
 Sixteen volumes were published between March 8, 2011, and June 7, 2012.
 In July 2018, a digital sixteen-volume kanzenban edition of Zatch Bell! was released through Birgdin Board Corp., Raiku's own publishing company.
 The re-releases feature newly drawn cover art, color pages from the original Weekly Shōnen Sunday serialization, and a special bonus chapter in each volume called Zatch Café, (Note: Known in Japan as Gash Café (ガッシュカフェ, Gasshu Kafe)) which stars characters from that volume's cover.
 After successful sales and demand from fans, the kanzenban edition was released in physical format in 2019.

 In February 2022, Raiku announced a sequel to the manga, titled Konjiki no Gash!!
 2 (金色のガッシュ!!
 2, Konjiki no Gasshu!!
 2), which began its digital publication on various digital book services on March 14 of the same year.
 The first volume was released on September 16, 2022.
-As of August 23, 2024, four volumes have been released.
+As of January 15, 2026, six volumes have been released.